Ideal-specific elimination orders form a star-shaped region: The geometry of ideal-specific elimination vectors

 \section{The geometry of ideal-specific elimination vectors}

-In this section we prove three geometrical properties of the set of all elimination vectors for a given ideal.
+In this section we prove two further geometrical properties of the set of all ideal-specific elimination vectors for a given ideal.

-We prove that for a given ideal $\I$, the $\I$-specific elimination vectors form a set that is star-shaped.
-Moreover, we prove that this set in general is non-convex.
-Finally, we prove by example that an ideal $\I$ can have an $\I$-specific elimination order $\prec$, whose Gr\"obner cone $C_\prec(\I)$ is -roughly speaking- in the interior of the Gr\"obner fan of $\I$.
-By the latter we mean that $C_\prec(\I)$ intersects the exterior of Gr\"obner fan of $\I$ in the origin only.
+Theorem \ref{thm:main_thm} shows that for a given ideal $\I$, the $\I$-specific elimination vectors form a set that is star-shaped.
+Here we prove that this set in general is non-convex.
+Finally, we prove by example that an ideal $\I$ can have an $\I$-specific elimination order $\prec$, whose Gr\"obner cone $C_\prec(\I)$ intersects the exterior of the Gr\"obner fan of $\I$ in the origin only.